-If the assumptions upon which the valuation is based are inaccurate, the pension's liability could be over or understated.
+If the assumptions upon which the valuation is based prove inaccurate over time, the pension's liability could be over or understated.

 The effects on the net pension's liability of changes in individual assumptions is measurable.
 The sensitivities regarding the potential assumptions used to measure the scheme liabilities are set out as follows: